 Although it's been a few years since Material Design was first introduced, there are still quite a few apps that take advantage of this gorgeous design with some minor updates.
 One app that falls in this category is HabitHub, which still sports the older design language with a few tweaks to keep things looking fresh.

 HabitHub is based on the "streaks" productivity method, which involves building streaks for days on end.
 As the streak gets longer, you will be more inclined to keep it going instead of having to start over from zero.
-The app offers a few pre-built themes, along with a calendar view to keep track of all of your habits and how you are doing.
+The app offers a few pre-built themes, along with a calendar view to keep track of all your habits and how you're doing.
 With this calendar, you can see the streaks building, as each successful day is connected, and each broken day stands alone.